EarlKinuthia/sql-data-warehouse-project/README.md

 ## Acknowledgments

-This project was built while following Data with Baraa's tutorial series on [topic], available on [YouTube](https://youtube.com/playlist?list=PLNcg_FV9n7qaUWeyUkPfiVtMbKlrfMqA8&si=CvSvJXjxex2wX7J1).
+This project was built while following Data with Baraa's tutorial series on Data Warehousing, available on [YouTube](https://youtube.com/playlist?list=PLNcg_FV9n7qaUWeyUkPfiVtMbKlrfMqA8&si=CvSvJXjxex2wX7J1).
 The original source repository referenced in the tutorial can be found on [GitHub](https://github.com/DataWithBaraa/sql-data-warehouse-project).